Hafizah/Trend-Analysis-using-MySQL/README.md

 Looking at the weekly data distribution, we can see that there was a spike in session on the mobile by 700%.
 An analyst should investigate this piece of information further to see what could have caused the increase.
 A good step forward is to compare the trend with previous years data.
 Changes could be made in terms of sales and promotion on the particular day or week to increase revenue.

-### 3. Which source is bringing more traffic to the site?
+### 3. Which source contributes most traffic to the site?

 #### Answer:
 ![Banner](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/Traffic%20source.jpg)

+It looks like more traffic are coming from Google search engine compared to other means.

 ### 4.